-ARB in their stationary engine staff report referenced previously estimated costs for a DPF on a stationary diesel engine rated at 440 kW to be \$22,400.00 for equipment and installation (approximately \$50/kW).
+ARB in their stationary engine staff report referenced previously, estimated costs for a DPF on a stationary diesel engine rated at 440 kW to be \$22,400.00 for equipment and installation (approximately \$50/kW).
 DOC costs for a similarly sized stationary engine were estimated to be \$6150.00 (about \$14/kW).
-In a July 2002 report, a CALSTART study sponsored by DOE, the Gas Technology Institute, and the Department of Transportation (DOT) evaluated various options for reducing emissions form passenger ferries operating in the San Francisco Bay area.
+In a July 2002 report a CALSTART study sponsored by DOE, the Gas Technology Institute, and the Department of Transportation (DOT) evaluated various options for reducing emissions from passenger ferries operating in the San Francisco Bay Area.
 Included in these options were equipping EPA Tier 2 compliant engines with a catalyst-based DPF, with SCR, and with a combined SCR/DPF system (DPF operating at 90% PM reduction efficiency, SCR operating at 80% NOx reduction efficiency).
-Estimated emission system option installed costs from this study were \$20/kW for the DPF option, \$71/kW for the SCR option, and \$91/kW for the combined SCR/DPF option.
-Current large-scale commercial marine SCR-only applications in Europe are in the \$22-\$45/kW range.
-Installed emission control technology costs for future marine diesel or locomotive engines will be strongly influenced by engine-out emission levels of these future standards relative to the target operating efficiencies required to meet future emission standards.
-Future locomotive and marine engine designs would be expected to take advantage of the many improvements in diesel engine fuel injection, air handling, and combustion technologies that are now focused on on-road diesel engines to reduce engine-out emissions.
+The estimated installed costs from this study were \$20/kW for the DPF option, \$71/kW for the SCR option, and \$91/kW for the combined SCR/DPF option.
+Current large-scale commercial marine SCR-only applications in Europe are in the \$22.\$45/kW range.